-Sales outside of the United States, including export sales from our U.S. business locations, accounted for approximately 51% of our total revenue in 2013.
+Sales outside of the United States, including export sales from our U.S. business locations, accounted for approximately 17% of our total revenue in 2015 and 29% of our total revenue in 2014.
 By doing business in international markets, we are exposed to risks separate and distinct from those we face in our U.S. operations.
 Our international business may be adversely affected by changing political and economic conditions in foreign countries.
 Additionally, fluctuations in currency exchange rates could affect demand for our products or otherwise negatively affect profitability.
 Engaging in international business inherently involves a number of other difficulties and risks, including:

-- export restrictions and controls relating to technology; - pricing pressure that we may experience internationally; - exposure to the risk of currency value fluctuations, where payment for products is denominated in a currency other than U.S. dollars; - variability in the U.S. dollar value of foreign currency-denominated assets, earnings and cash flows; - required compliance with existing and new foreign regulatory requirements and laws; - laws and business practices favoring local companies; - longer payment cycles; - difficulty of enforcing agreements, including patent and trademarks, and collecting receivables through foreign legal systems; - political and economic instability, including volatility in the economic environment of the European Union caused by the ongoing sovereign debt crisis in Europe; - tax rates in certain foreign countries that exceed those in the U.S. and the imposition of withholding requirements on foreign earnings; - higher danger of terrorist activity, war or civil unrest compared to domestic operations; - difficulties and costs of staffing and managing foreign operations; and - difficulties in enforcing intellectual property rights.
+- export restrictions and controls relating to technology; - pricing pressure that we may experience internationally; - exposure to the risk of currency value fluctuations, where payment for products is denominated in a currency other than U.S. dollars; - variability in the U.S. dollar value of foreign currency-denominated assets, earnings and cash flows; - required compliance with existing and new foreign regulatory requirements and laws; - laws and business practices favoring local companies; - longer payment cycles; - difficulty of enforcing agreements, including patent and trademarks, and collecting receivables through foreign legal systems; - disputes with parties outside of the U.S., which may be more difficult, expensive and time-consuming to resolve than disputes with parties located in the U.S.; - political and economic instability, including volatility in the economic environment of the European Union caused by the ongoing sovereign debt crisis in Europe; - tax rates in certain foreign countries that exceed those in the U.S. and the imposition of withholding requirements on foreign earnings; - higher danger of terrorist activity, war or civil unrest compared to domestic operations; - difficulties and costs of staffing and managing foreign operations; and - difficulties in enforcing intellectual property rights.